Remote work

 How to mitigate this challenge

-• Schedule your sessions on the platform so they include customizable agendas.
+• Encourage program participants to schedule their sessions on the platform so they include customizable agendas.

 Wrong pairing